-As set forth in the Bylaws, the Company has a majority vote standard for director elections in the event of an uncontested election and a plurality standard in the event of a contested election.
+As set forth in our Amended and Restated Bylaws (the "Bylaws"), the Company has a majority vote standard for director elections in the event of an uncontested election and a plurality standard in the event of a contested election.
 The Bylaws also provide that if a nominee for Director who is an incumbent is not elected and no successor has been elected at such meeting, the Director shall promptly tender his or her irrevocable resignation to the Board, such resignation to be effective upon acceptance by the Board.

 In connection with the Combination, Mylan and Pfizer agreed that the Viatris Board would be classified for three years with respect to the time for which Directors hold office (designated as Class I, Class II and Class III).
 The first term of office of the Class I Directors expired as of the date of the 2021 annual meeting of shareholders (the "2021 Annual Meeting").
 At the 2021 Annual Meeting, each Class I Director was re-elected to serve as a Director until the Company's 2023 annual meeting of shareholders.
-The first term of office of the Class II Directors expires as of the date of the 2022 annual meeting of shareholders and the first term of office of the Class III Directors expires as of the date of the 2023 annual meeting of shareholders.
-At the 2022 annual meeting of shareholders, the Class II Directors will be submitted for election for a term of office to expire at the 2023 annual meeting of shareholders.
+The first term of office of the Class II Directors expires as of the date of the 2022 Annual Meeting and the first term of office of the Class III Directors expires as of the date of the 2023 annual meeting of shareholders.
+At the 2022 Annual Meeting, the Class II Directors are being submitted for election for a term of office to expire at the 2023 annual meeting of shareholders.
 Commencing with the 2023 annual meeting of shareholders and at all subsequent annual meetings of shareholders, all Directors will be submitted for election at each annual meeting of shareholders.
 Neil Dimick, Michael Goettler, Ian Read, and Pauline van der Meer Mohr are in Class I; W. Don Cornwell, Harry A. Korman, Rajiv Malik, and Richard A. Mark are in Class II; and Robert J. Coury, JoEllen Lyons Dillon, Melina Higgins, James M. Kilts, and Mark W. Parrish are in Class III.
 In addition, the parties to the Combination determined prior to closing that the Viatris Board would consist of 13 members as of the closing of the Combination: Robert J. Coury, Michael Goettler, three persons designated by Pfizer (W. Don Cornwell, James M. Kilts and Ian Read) and eight persons designated by Mylan (the other current Directors of the Company).

 The members of the Board collectively have expertise in developing and overseeing strategies in the context of a complex and rapidly changing environment, as well as a deep understanding of the management team and culture of the Company, our global platforms, the healthcare systems in which we operate, and the opportunities and challenges facing the Company around the world.
-Our Board members have experience with branded, generic, and biosimilar pharmaceuticals businesses; corporate governance, compliance, and enterprise risk management; information security; corporate social responsibility ("CSR"); corporate strategy and complex international M&A; financing; human capital management, including but not limited to diversity, equity and inclusion; commercial and operational management; director and executive compensation; R&D; pharmaceutical manufacturing and quality; the regulatory environments in which we operate around the world; and business integration, among many other areas.
+Our Board members have key skills and experience including with respect to CEO experience and public company management; corporate governance and CSR; finance, accounting and capital markets; global business experience; healthcare industry; human capital management, including but not limited to diversity, equity and inclusion; information security; legal and regulatory oversight; risk oversight and compliance; and strategy and M&A, among many other areas.
 We are confident that the collective experience and expertise of our Directors enables the Board to effectively guide and oversee the management team.